 4. Identify and utilize critical opportunities for improvement.

 Just tracking metrics over time is not enough.
 If you want to maximize your return on investment, you need to adjust your promotions based on what you’re looking for.
-Data itself is not the most essential part of digital marketing activity metrics.
-By analyzing this data, you will get essential ideas that will help you develop your brand.
+Data itself is not an essential part of digital marketing activity metrics.
+By analyzing this data, you will get crucial ideas that will help you develop your brand.

 Once you have completed some experiments and tracked your measurements over time, you will begin to notice some trends or areas of opportunity.
 These opportunities for improvement are unnecessary.
 Run new tests based on your quest to regularly find new ways to make your promotion better than ever.